Japan's 10-year bond yield hits decade high on US yield surge

 By Kevin Buckland

-TOKYO, Sept 28 (Reuters) - Japan's benchmark 10-year government bond yield scaled a 10-year peak on Thursday, pulled higher by the climb in U.S. yields to 16-year highs.
+TOKYO, Sept 28 (Reuters) - Japan's benchmark 10-year government bond yield scaled a 10-year peak on Thursday, pulled by a surge in U.S. yields to 16-year highs.

-Investors were also cautious ahead of the results of a two-year note auction later in the day, following a run of weak demand marring most of the finance ministry's sales over the past month and a half.

 Although the Bank of Japan now sets a de-facto ceiling for the 10-year yield following a surprise policy tweak in late July, the rise in the yield has been very gradual, with some pullbacks and plateaus.